Kotagede: Defensive wall

 Panembahan Senopati built the inner city wall (cepuri) completed with the moat around the palace.
-This inner walls covered an area of more or less 400x400 meters.
-Ruins can still be seen on the southwest and southeast corner.
+These inner walls covered an area of more or less 400x400 meters.
+Ruins can still be seen on the southwest and southeast corners.
 The wall was 4 feet thick and made of stone blocks.
 The moat can be seen on the East, South, and West.

 The outer city wall (baluwerti) is located to the south of the Batu Gilang site.
-The brick ruins is 50 meter long with remnants of the moat.
+The brick ruins are 50 meters long with remnants of the moat.

-Bokong Semar is the name for the remain of the southeast corner of the city wall.
-It is a circular bastion, the name Bokong Semar (Semar's buttocks) is inspired from its rounded shape.
+Bokong Semar is the name for the remains of the southeast corner of the city wall.
+It is a circular bastion, the name Bokong Semar (Semar's buttocks) is inspired by its rounded shape.

 Kotagede neighborhood

-Townscape in Kotagede neighborhood consists of traditional wooden joglo houses and the eclectic merchant houses.
+The townscape in the Kotagede neighborhood consists of traditional wooden joglo houses and eclectic merchant houses.
 Merchant houses in Kotagede are walled to protect their accumulating possessions during the 18th-19th century wealthy period of Kotagede.
-These merchant houses sometimes combine the element from the wooden traditional Javanese house with the brick Dutch architecture to form an eclectic blend of Javanese-Dutch architecture known locally as "Kalang Houses".
+These merchant houses sometimes combine the elements from the wooden traditional Javanese house with the brick Dutch architecture to form an eclectic blend of Javanese-Dutch architecture known locally as "Kalang Houses".

-Some neighborhood contains narrow alleyways bordered with brick houses similar to European medieval cities.
+Some neighborhoods contain narrow alleyways bordered by brick houses similar to European medieval cities.

-The silver crafts' houses can be found around the mosque while their galleries along the Kemasan street.
+The silver crafts' houses can be found around the mosque while their galleries are along Kemasan Street.

 Jagalan

-Kelurahan Jagalan, an area in Kotagede, contains a number of historic joglo houses, a traditional Javanese pavilion, and some eclectic Kalang Houses.
+Kelurahan Jagalan, an area in Kotagede, contains several historic joglo houses, a traditional Javanese pavilion, and some eclectic Kalang Houses.
 The oldest joglo in the area is from the 1750s.
 They are protected as heritage sites.

 Another form of traditional Javanese architecture is the langgar dhuwur (family mosque).
 Langgar dhuwur is a family prayer house located in the attic of several traditional houses in Kotagede.
-Langgar Dhuwur is built with wooden construction and is supported by wall column.
+Langgar Dhuwur is built with wooden construction and is supported by wall columns.
 Previously, the placements of many langgar dhuwur formed a series that encircled the Mataram Royal Palace in Kotagede.
 Presently, only two langgar dhuwur remains, both are privately owned.

-During the 2006 Yogyakarta earthquake many of the traditional houses were destroyed.
+During the 2006 Yogyakarta earthquake, many of the traditional houses were destroyed.
 Some joglo houses were rebuilt, one example is Omah UGM, a joglo that was purchased by Gajah Mada University and rebuilt accordingly.